Prevention

 Methodology notes & limitations

-Data source: CDC PLACES 2023 release.
+Data source: CDC PLACES 2022 measure year.
 Measure ID: MAMMOUSE.